dreamcatcher-tech/network/ideas/Interpulse/DOS/Storybook for components.md

 A mock engine could be constructed and injected to be able to experiment with precise conditions.
 Or we can preconfigure one using a covenant.

+### Connecting to State
+`connectStateToProps( path )`  to get the state of the pulse passed in as a prop to the component.
+`connectChannelsToProps( path )` to get the network channels passed in as a prop to the component.
+These should stream in as they are discovered, and cached.
+If the channels list is too big for the heap, then we can impose limits, or can fetch using a window, or using some search parameters.
+Could build an index or build in a bloom filter to the network object.

 ## Routing
 The route components can be tested for their expected interfaces directly too.